Speaking: Functional Language A2 - Lesson 5: Talking About Likes & Dislikes

 Activity 2: What's Your Opinion?

 Work with a partner.
-Ask each other for your opinion on these topics.
-You must use a different phrase from the "Scale of Preference" for each answer.
+Ask for their opinion on these topics.
+Use a different phrase from the "Scale of Preference" for each answer.

 Topics: durian, rainy season in Cambodia, horror movies, getting up at 5 AM.